-Results: Significance of the results versus difficulty of the problem or project
+Results: Significance of the results versus difficulty of the problem or project goals.
 Report: Structure, completeness, correctness, readability, argumentation.
 Graduation presentation: Structure, contents, clarity, contact with audience.

-Defense: Argumentation, demonstration of knowledge, competency in dis-

-Execution of the project: Level of independence, planning, organization, handling dead-
+Defense: Argumentation, demonstration of knowledge, competency in dis- cerning main aspects from details of the project.
+Execution of the project: Level of independence, planning, organization, handling dead- lines and setbacks, level of own contribution.